AtharvaMutsaddi/Jigsaw-Comments-Severity-Rating-Application/README.md

 3. Set up the MySQL database:

 - Create a new MySQL database.
-- Update the database connection details in the `config.py` file.
+- Update your MySQL database connection details in a `config.json` file.

 4. Run the application: